2024 Transformation Competition

 - ability to review applications in either official language;

-- representation from the four designated groups (women, Indigenous Peoples, visible minorities and persons with disabilities);
+- representation from the four designated groups (women, Indigenous Peoples, racialized groups and persons with disabilities);

 - regional representation across Canada;